+New evidence is challenging traditional wisdom such as the current Canadian food guidelines.
 Current Canadian food guidance suggests we should choose lower fat cheese to help reduce saturated fat intake, and furthermore, cautions us that even lower fat cheese still contains a significant amount of saturated fat.
 The concern is that saturated fat is associated with a higher risk of heart disease because it can raise blood levels of LDL.
 This long-held belief is now being challenged.

 It's not all the same

 Research is starting to emerge that shows the generalized association between dietary saturated fat and blood cholesterol doesn’t hold true for all foods high in saturated fats.
-There are many different fats that fall in the category of saturated fat, and they may not all have the same effect.
-A well-known study by de Oliveira Otto showed that a higher intake of dairy saturated fat was associated with a lower incidence of cardiovascular disease risk while a higher intake of saturated fat from meat was associated with a higher risk of cardiovascular disease.
-In fact, the Heart & Stroke Foundation of Canada points out “there is emerging evidence to suggest that the health effects of saturated fats could vary depending on the food sources in which they are found.”
+There are many different fats that fall into the category of saturated fat, and they may not all have the same effect.
+A well-known study by de Oliveira Otto showed that a higher intake of dairy saturated fat was associated with a lower incidence of cardiovascular disease risk while a higher intake of saturated fat from meat was associated with a higher risk of cardiovascular disease.1 In fact, the Heart & Stroke Foundation of Canada points out “there is emerging evidence to suggest that the health effects of saturated fats could vary depending on the food sources in which they are found.”
 They go on to conclude that it is probably more important to focus on the overall quality of diet without giving limits to saturated fat.
 In the words of their press release announcing their new position on saturated fat, they urged Canadians to “cut the crap” and to “focus on a healthy diet of natural/whole foods.”

 So, it’s OK to eat regular-fat cheese?

 The groups that were assigned to eat cheese ate about 80 g of cheese/day, adjusted up or down depending on the calorie needs of each participant.
 The group that didn’t eat cheese made up the difference in calories with white bread and jam.
-Total cholesterol, LDL cholesterol (the so-called “bad” cholesterol) and HDL cholesterol (the “good” cholesterol), along with several other risk markers of metabolic syndrome, were measured at the beginning and end of the 12-week study.
+Total cholesterol, LDL cholesterol (the so-called “bad” cholesterol), and HDL cholesterol (the “good” cholesterol), along with several other risk markers of metabolic syndrome, were measured at the beginning and end of the 12-week study.

 There was no significant difference in the LDL levels in the different groups.
 Similarly, other risk markers of metabolic risk such as blood pressure and fasting glucose levels didn’t change either, whether people were in the regular-fat cheese, reduced-fat cheese or bread and jam group.
 The HDL cholesterol was slightly higher in the group that ate the regular cheese compared to the group that ate the bread and jam, though this improvement was not statistically significant.